tomoyuki-nakabayashi/zephyr-rust-integration/README.md

 First of all, you must setup Zephyr development environment to build application targeting `qemu_cortex_m3`.
 [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) will help you to setup the development environment.

-I tested this sample using zephyr-sdk-0.10.3.
+I tested this sample using Zephyr v2.1.0 with zephyr-sdk-0.10.3.
 I recommend you use the same version of zephyr-sdk.

 ### Rust side